javitausia/DeliWaves/README.md

 * MDA (Maximum Dissimilarity Algorithm)
 * [SWAN](http://swanmodel.sourceforge.net/download/download.htm) (Simulating WAves Nearshore)
 * RBF (Radial Basis Functions reconstruction)
+* Spectrum and Free Surface Reconstructions (SAFS)
 * Foecast (Predictions of the 7-days wave climate worldwide)

 ### 3.1 MDA

 The main goal of the workflow followed is the reconstruction of the wave climate in coastal areas and for this purpose, the first step is the selection of the maximum dissimilar cases in the initial dataset.
-This algotithm can be used for other objectives too.
+This algorithm can be used for other objectives too.
 This is the first part that has to be performed and is briefly explained in:

 - [MDA](./mda/mda_notebook.ipynb): MDA explanatory notebook